tymyrddin/purple/source/docs/social-engineering/phishing-programme.md

 These sessions build the foundation for the recurring monthly simulations.
 Without them, the simulations produce data without context.
 With them, the data lands in an environment where people know what it means.

-## Monthly simulations: applying the skills
+## Applying the skills

-After staff have been through purple team training, monthly phishing simulations deploy current attack techniques against the live production environment.
+After staff have been through purple team training, regular phishing simulations can deploy current attack techniques against the live production environment.
 Staff know a test is coming (it is announced) but not the timing or the specific method.